dmnq-f/cmake-depcheck/README.md

   googletest  v1.17.0  v1.17.0  up to date    CMakeLists.txt:7
   fmt         10.2.1   12.1.0   major update  cmake/deps.cmake:2
   spdlog      v1.13.0  v1.17.0  minor update  libs/logging/CMakeLists.txt:4
-  json        (url)    —        url source    CMakeLists.txt:19
+  json        v3.11.3  v3.12.0  minor update  CMakeLists.txt:19
 ```

-This follows the chain of `include()` and `add_subdirectory()` calls from your entry file, checks each git-based dependency for newer tags, and reports the result.
+This follows the chain of `include()` and `add_subdirectory()` calls from your entry file, checks each dependency for newer tags, and reports the result.
+Both git-based and GitHub URL-based dependencies are checked.

 ## Installation